Alvyano/Modul2/modul2/Modul2.md

 }
 ```

-- Run ansible again to install

-- Open vm.local/blog/ to check whether wordpress is running or not.
+- Run ansible again to install and Open vm.local/blog/ to check whether wordpress is running or not.
 If it can be run, then the display will change to the following:

 ![](modul2/4h.PNG)
 ![](modul2/4i.PNG)